XAIber-lab/ProgressiveAttackGraph/README.md

 - main.py (implements the main logic of the whole approach StatAG and SteerAG in a multicore enviroment)
 - plot_analysis.py (implements the charts for the analysis of StatAG and SteerAG)

+Finally, in the folder "use_case_data" you can find an anonymized version of the use case with 246 hosts, their vulnerabilities, and reachability conditions.

 ## Configuration Parameters

 The following parameters can be configured in the config.py file: